 Macon County • Soil & Water Conservation District

 The Macon Soil and Water Conservation District is a subdivision of state and local government in partnership with federal government, which develops and oversees conservation programs to meet the needs of Macon County.
 This is accomplished by providing technical assistance and services to all landowners and land users, free conservation literature and educational programs that promote conservation.

 The five-member board of supervisors — three of whom are elected in the general election and two appointed by the Soil and Water Commission — are charged by North Carolina law with the responsibilities of promoting, planning and approving measures which will best conserve the natural resources of Macon County.
 In turn, the board of supervisors charges the three member staff, in partnership with Natural Resources Conservation Service, with implementing these measures.

-The board of supervisors meets the third Monday of each month at 7:00 pm (7:30 pm during daylight savings) in the District Office.
+The board of supervisors meets the third Tuesday of each month at 6:30 pm in the District Office.
 All board meetings are open to the public; any changes to the schedule will be posted.

 The mission of the Macon Soil and Water Conservation District is to cooperatively assist in the development and implementation of conservation programs that promote and encourage the wise management and use of soil and water resources for rural, urban, and agricultural lands of Macon County.